 Do Beardies Yawn?

-The continuous opening and closing of his mouth could be your bearded dragon stretching his beard and practicing.
+The continuous opening and closing of his mouth could be your male bearded dragon stretching his beard and practicing.

-3. Aggressive And Defensive Behavior
+3. Aggressive and Defensive Behavior

 Most of us know the bearded dragon to be a calm, placid, and friendly little lizard.
 They usually get along very well with their human owner, and can even take well to strangers.
 However, they can still feel threatened and appear aggressive in nature if this happens.